-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
 Data was collected using Qualtrics’ online sample aggregation from ISO accredited panels.
-The outcomes reported are the results from customers within the survey group who have used a restaurant meal delivery service in the last 6 months – in this case, 792 people.
+The outcomes reported are the results from customers within the survey group who have used a takeaway meal delivery service in the last six months (Note: this refers to services that pick up takeaway food from restaurants, cafes etc., and deliver it to your doorstep) – in this case, 2,356 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Here are the past winners for restaurant meal delivery services:

 People who live within 500 metres of a fast food restaurant are more likely to develop heart disease, according to a new study.

 Researchers at the Global Geo Health Data Centre at Utrecht University examined individuals …– Read more